2020 Federal Legislative Priorities

 Short Term Priorities

-OTO requests additional transportation infrastructure funding to support the OTO Priority Projects of Regional Significance which include safety and congestion relieving projects to support the continued development of a healthy region.
+OTO requests additional transportation infrastructure funding to support the OTO Priorities which include safety and congestion relieving projects, as well as bicycle and pedestrian infrastructure to support the continued development of a healthy region.

-OTO supports an increase in the FAA Passenger Facility Charge and supports a multi-year Federal Aviation Authorization Bill to avoid the disruption of continued short-term extensions and ensure needed airport improvements are made.
+OTO supports an increase in the FAA Passenger Facility Charge to assist funding airport facilities.